fabian-gubler/bachelor-thesis/notes/structure.md

 - Difficulties in convincing clients, due to not delivering direct results
 - Find Case Studies of prominent firms

+Fourth industrial revolutions demands a greater focus on refactoring.
+- Involved Costs: Having Bugs with software controlling factories can lead to immense costs (e.g. downtime).
+- Limitations of CPS: In comparison to typical software project, the debugging and testing of smart factories requires a lot of time and costs.
+Eventhough one needs to spend more time in the beginning, well thought out refactoring can save a lot of time in the end.
+- Security Concerns: Industrial Cyper-physical systems can be dangerous.
+Bugs in code base  can lead to damaging the machines and in the worst case even physical injuries.

 ## Refactoring
 - What is it?
 - Why do we need it?